AssemblyAI/api-docs/source/index.html.md

 # Custom Models

 Upload text data to AssemblyAI to create custom models that will be up to 50% more accurate than generic speech APIs.
-This text data can be historical transcripts, keywords/phrases.
+This text data can be historical transcripts, or keywords/phrases.

 Create as many custom models as you want: one per customer, one per dialogue state in an IVR system, or one per user of your application.